The Quiller Memorandum: Cast

+Production

+In March 1966 Rank announced it would make nine films with a total cost of £7.5 million of which it would provide £4 million.
+Two films were financed by Rank completely, a Norman Wisdom movie and a "doctor" comedy (Doctor on Toast which became Doctor in Trouble).
+The others were The Quiller Memorandum, Deadlier than the Male, Maroc Seven, Red Hot Ferrari (never made), The Fifth Coin (never made), The Battle of Britain and The Long Duel.
+Filmink called the movie "one of several thrillers made by Rank that were co-productions partly shot in Europe using international 'names'."

 Awards and critical reception

 At the 1967 BAFTA Awards the film had nominations in the best Art Direction, Film Editing and Screenplay categories, but did not win.
 Harold Pinter was nominated for an Edgar Award in the Best Motion Picture category, but also didn't win.

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Clearly, 'The Quiller Memorandum' is claptrap done up in a style and with a musical score by John Barry that might lead you to think it is Art.
 But don't let it fool you for one minute–nor Mr. Segal, nor Senta Berger as the girl.
 The whole thing, including these two actors, is as hollow as a shell."

 The review aggregator website Rotten Tomatoes reports that 67% of critics have given the film a positive rating, based on 12 reviews, with an average score of 7.4/10.
 Variety wrote that "it relies on a straight narrative storyline, simple but holding, literate dialog and well-drawn characters".
 Ian Nathan of Empire described the film as "daft, dated and outright confusing most of the time, but undeniably fun" and rated it with 3/5 stars.